 For example, many a person who has gone to college has agonized over their SAT score.
 They might want to know how they rank compared to other students.
 Universities want to know this too because many universities, especially prestigious ones, turn down students with low SAT scores.

-So how would we, or a university measure and interpret SAT scores?
-Below are SAT scores for 5 students ranging from 1,870 to 2,230.
+So how would we, or a university, measure and interpret SAT scores?
+Below are SAT scores for five students ranging from 1,870 to 2,230.